Maheshushir/UEFA_EUROS_FOOTBALL_CHAMPIONSHIP-1960-2024/README.md

 ## Overview

 This project features an interactive and comprehensive Power BI dashboard focusing on the UEFA European Championship from 1960 to 2024.
-The dashboard provides insights into various aspects of the venue , team performance, match statistics, historical data, and much more.

-## Features

-- **Match Results**: Detailed insights into the results of each match throughout the championship.
-- **Historical Data**: Comparison of team and player performance across different editions of the tournament.
-- **Interactive Visualizations**: User-friendly visuals and filters for custom views.

-## Tools Used

-- **Power BI Desktop**: Used to create the interactive dashboard and visualizations.
-- **Microsoft Excel**: For initial data processing and cleaning.
-- **Public APIs**: To fetch additional data such as player profiles and team statistics.

-## Data Sources

-- Official UEFA European Championship match data.
-- Supplementary data from public APIs for player statistics and team profiles.
-- Historical archives of past tournaments for comparative analysis.

-## Contact

-For any inquiries or further information, please contact [# Euro 1960-2024 Power BI Dashboard

-## Overview

-This project features an interactive and comprehensive Power BI dashboard focusing on the UEFA European Championship from 1960 to 2024.
 The dashboard provides insights into various aspects of the tournament, including match results, team performances, player statistics, historical data, and much more.

 ## Features